 - a.
-Turn on the VRD.
+Turn on the VR headset.

 - b.
-Put on the VRD.
+Put on the VR headset.

 - c.
-Start femtoPro by selecting it from the App panel, depending on the VRD type:
+Start femtoPro by selecting it from the App panel, depending on the VR headset type:

-Oculus/Meta VRD
+Oculus/Meta VR headset

 - a.
-Go to Apps in the Main Menu and select Unknown Sources from the dropdown menu in the top right corner. - b.
+Go to Apps in the Main Menu and select Unknown Sources from the dropdown menu in the top right corner.
+If the dropdown menu does not appear, type "femtoPro" in the search bar to make it visible. - b.
 Select femtoPro.